 \begin{theorem} If the short solution hypothesis for strongly connected digraphs is true, then diMAPF is NP-complete. \end{theorem}

 \begin{proof} NP-hardness follows from Theorem~\ref{T:np-hardness}.

 Assume a diMAPF instance on a digraph $D=(V,A)$ that is solvable, which implies that there exists a movement plan $\pi$ for the agents on $D$.
 This plan may be arbitrarily long.
 Consider now each strongly component in isolation and focus on the events when an agent enters the component, leaves the component, or moves to its final destination in the component without moving afterwards.
 In each component there can only be $2|R| \leq 2|V|$ such events because the condensation of $D$ is a DAG.
-Between two such events, exponentially (in the size of the component) many movements of agents in this component may occur in the original plan $\pi$.
+Between two such events, arbitrarily many movements of agents in this component may occur in the original plan $\pi$.
 However, since we assumed the short solution hypothesis to be true, there must also be a plan of polynomial length $p(|V|)$.
-Since there are at most $|V|$ strictly connected components, there must a plan with no more than $2|V|^2 \times p(|V|)$ moves, i.e., a plan of polynomial length.
+Since there are at most $|V|$ strongly connected components, there must a plan with no more than $2|V|^2 \times p(|V|)$ moves, i.e., a plan of polynomial length.
 This implies that the problem is in NP. \end{proof}